-The millennial generation, typically defined as those of us born from 1981 to 1996, is well-known for, on average, supporting economic policies deemed as progressive, and being in favor of generous social programs, even if that means being made to pay more in taxes.
+The millennial generation is well-known for, on average, supporting economic policies deemed as progressive, and being in favor of generous social programs, even if that means being made to pay more in taxes.

 Seeking to establish themselves amid the tumultuous economic landscape of the early 21st century, millennials have faced – and continue to face – unique economic challenges that are different to those faced by previous generations.